Kieldro/cs373-collatz/README.txt

 * don't submit java files?
 * convention/style
 * failure test is a test that always fail eg x = 0?
+* is 8 1 allowed as input?
+* global variables bad?

 I attest that I have written every line of code that I have submitted and I take full responsibility for the origin of all the code submitted.